After Registering a Company, What are the next steps to take?

 - The business address (if different from the registered address)

-- The precise nature of the business
+- An explanation of the precise nature of the business

-- The date the business commenced or will commence
+- The date the business commenced or will commence operation.

 - The date in each year which your business will give tax returns